pfsense/docs/source/vpn/ipsec/configuring-an-ipsec-remote-access-mobile-vpn-using-ikev1-xauth.rst

    permission.

-   -  Note that for xauth, the password used is the password for the user, not the “IPsec Pre-Shared Key” field.
+   -  Note that for xauth, the password used is the password for the user, not the "IPsec Pre-Shared Key" field.
 That is used for non-xauth IPsec.

 Firewall Rules